Argentina Holds Breath For Mileis Economic Reforms - UrduPoint

 Argentina Holds Breath For Milei's Economic Reforms

-Argentina's President Javier Milei held his first cabinet meeting on Monday as the new government prepares to unveil its first austerity measures to tackle the country's profound economic woes, including triple-digit inflation
+Argentina's President Javier Milei held his first cabinet meeting on Monday as the new government prepares to unveil austerity measures to tackle the country's profound economic woes, including triple-digit inflation

-Buenos Aires, (APP - UrduPoint / Pakistan Point News - 11th Dec, 2023) Argentina's President Javier Milei held his first cabinet meeting on Monday as the new government prepares to unveil its first austerity measures to tackle the country's profound economic woes, including triple-digit inflation.
+Buenos Aires, (APP - UrduPoint / Pakistan Point News - 12th Dec, 2023) Argentina's President Javier Milei held his first cabinet meeting on Monday as the new government prepares to unveil austerity measures to tackle the country's profound economic woes, including triple-digit inflation.

-The first economic measures "will be announced on Tuesday by Economy Minister Luis Caputo," said government spokesman Manuel Adorni.
+The first economic moves "will be announced on Tuesday by Economy Minister Luis Caputo," said government spokesman Manuel Adorni.

-The Central Bank said in a statement that the exchange market would function as normal to give the new government time to "announce and implement the policies that they will carry out."

 The 53-year-old Milei, a libertarian and self-described "anarcho-capitalist," met with his nine cabinet ministers after slashing nine portfolios in one of his first government cuts.